Liberation News Service: Overview

+Liberation News Service distributed news to a wide range of audiences, including African Americans, factory workers, women, ethnic minorities, and high school students; and institutions like bookstores, libraries, community centers, and prisons.
+One of LNS' mandates was documenting contemporary social movements, including worker strikes in Ohio, miners' rights movements, and the Attica Prison riot.
+LNS went beyond domestic news, covering international events in Africa, the Dominican Republic, and Latin America.
+It offered extensive reporting on the Vietnam War, including the lives of people in both North and South Vietnam.
+LNS provides scoops on important stories, covering topics like torture in Vietnam and political corruption in San Diego before other major news outlets.

 According to former LNS staffers Thorne Dreyer and Victoria Smith, the Liberation News Service "was an attempt at a new kind of journalism — developing a more personalistic style of reporting, questioning bourgeois conceptions of 'objectivity' and reevaluating established notions about the nature of news..."
 They pointed out that LNS "provided coverage of events to which most papers would have otherwise had no access, and... put these events into a context, helping new papers in their attempts to develop a political analysis...
 In many places, where few radicals exist and journalistic experience is lacking, papers have been made possible primarily because LNS copy has been available to supplement scarce local material."

-The total combined circulation of the LNS-member papers was conservatively estimated at 2 million.
+The total combined circulation of the LNS-member papers was estimated to be in the millions.

 History

 Foundation

-Liberation News Service was founded in the summer of 1967 by Ray Mungo and Marshall Bloom after they were separated from the United States Student Press Association and its Collegiate Press Service.
+Liberation News Service was founded in August 1967 by Ray Mungo and Marshall Bloom after they were separated from the United States Student Press Association and its Collegiate Press Service.
 Operating out of a townhouse at 3 Thomas Circle which they shared with the Washington Free Press, the LNS soon released its inaugural mimeographed news packet.

-With support from private donors and assistance from the nearby Institute for Policy Studies, they were soon joined by other young journalists, including Allen Young, Marty Jezer and photographer David Fenton, sending out packets of articles and photographs on a twice-weekly schedule to underground newspapers across the U.S. and abroad.
+With support from private donors and assistance from the nearby Institute for Policy Studies, they were soon joined by other young journalists, including Allen Young, Marty Jezer, and photographer David Fenton, sending out packets of articles and photographs on a twice-weekly schedule to underground newspapers across the U.S. and abroad.